nishantaMishra/randomwalk/README.md

 # randomwalk
-Random walk of a particle in case of Diffusion.
+Random walk of a particle in case of Diffusion.  (codes to be uploaded.)

 <img src="randomwalk1.gif" width="800" height="400" />